 The Dashboard provides access to most of the configuration and monitoring options.
 There is no rocket science behind it, so let us keep its description short.
 To find out about specific features of the Dashboard and its usage, see this article.

 Jobs are simply sets of migration configurations.
 If the source Exchange Server mailboxes are accessed via MAPI, the software is limited to only one source Exchange Server connection.
 There are no such limitations for source connections via EWS or IMAP - a user can configure multiple of them.
 As for connections to target Office 365, it is possible to create many target connections in the program.

 Multiple jobs may come in handy, for example, when the old source server is about to become decommissioned, and the users are to be split and moved to two (or more) different environments.
 In this scenario, multiple jobs can be configured for different sets of mailboxes to be migrated to different target servers.

 Many jobs can be created and saved, but only one can be running at the given time.

 Another possible use could be a more complex scenario involving staged migration.
 For example, you want to migrate a few test mailboxes first.
 If that works, you will migrate newest emails and all contacts from all mailboxes first, then migrate the rest items from all mailboxes but in a certain order (e.g. mailboxes grouped by a company department).
 At the very end, you would like to rescan all the mailboxes on the old source server to make sure you did not miss a thing, etc. For all of those separate jobs can be configured instead of reconfiguring the existing migration settings.

-Jobs can be executed either manually, when desired or automatically, using a built-in scheduler.
+Jobs can be executed either automatically, using a built-in scheduler, or manually, if desired.
 The Administration Panel must be kept open for the scheduler to work, though.